sphippen/uofu-compilers-tests/proj4/README.md

 Which will automatically use the reference sxpy and the standard test-directory.
 You should be able to run the `test-default` command from any directory.

-Note: There are two directories of tests: `extra` which contains tests for things which Matt has specifically said he won't test on, and `tests` which contains tests for things you may be tested on.
+__*Note*__: There are three levels of test cases: `official` which are the offical tests matt has said we need to cover, `extra` which cover cases that we may be tested on, and `ultra` which cover things Matt has explicitly said we won't be tested on. `test-default` checks the `official` and `extra` cases.

 ## Understanding Test-Runner Output